Do You Really Need That Much Money Now?

 July 23, 2014 | By Kevin Vela

-One critical decision for any early stage startup with and abundance of funding opportunities is how much money to take.
-I think a lot of entrepreneurs get wide eyed, and perhaps a greedy (in a misguided way), when money starts getting thrown their way.
+One critical decision for any early-stage startup with an abundance of funding opportunities is how much money to take.
+I think a lot of entrepreneurs get wide eyed and perhaps greedy (in a misguided way) when money starts getting thrown their way.
 These days, this can easily happen if the startup is particularly interesting, disruptive, or even charming.
-But what typically doesn’t change are early stage valuations – so I usually advise my clients to take as little money as possible early on.
+But what typically doesn’t change are early-stage valuations – so I usually advise my clients to take as little money as possible early on.

-Here’s an example. (assumptions – Company has raised a small friends and family round, and is post-MVP but pre-recurring revenue) ACME Startup has just been offered $500k at a $1M pre-money valuation.
+Here’s an example.
+ACME Startup has raised a small friends and family round and is post-MVP but pre-recurring revenue).
+It has just been offered $500k at a $1M pre-money valuation.
 That $500k is going to cost ACME 33% of the company ($500k/$1.5M = 33%). $500k is a lot of money and can provide a relief from the restless nights and ramen, but does ACME really need $500k?
-Perhaps ACME has full team built out and a high monthly salary burn, or is hiring seasoned employees and soon will have that high burn, or is launching a huge marketing initiative, then $500k could be justified.
+Perhaps ACME has a full team built out and a high monthly salary burn, or is hiring seasoned employees and soon will have that high burn, or is launching a huge marketing initiative, then $500k could be justified.
 But oftentimes, $500k is more than ACME needs.